Our Indigenous rights team suggest 10 ways to stand with Aboriginal and Torres Strait Islander people on what is, for many, a day of mourning.

 9. Share Stan Grant’s speech on Facebook

-Stan Grant’s speech has gone viral in the last few days, so let’s keep it going until everyone in Australia has seen it.
+Stan Grant’s speech went viral in 2016, so let’s keep it going until everyone in Australia has seen it.

 10. Sign a petition